waynodiablo/Oystercard/further_javascript/walkthroughs/03_using_a_controller_to_keep_track_of_state.md

 Great!
 We now have a controller with some **state**.
 The state is a string, equal to `"ToDo1"`.
 Let's render this state in our HTML.

 First, we need to hook our controller module up to our HTML.
-First, we include our script in the HTML (below Angular and below our root module declaration script, `app.js`).
+Before we start, don't forget to include our `controllers.js` script in our `<head>` (below Angular and below our root module declaration script, `app.js`).

 Remember how we used `ng-app` to hook our application module up to our HTML?
 We can do a similar thing; this time using a different `ng-` keyword.
 Specifically, `ng-controller`.